 - Revenue from property tax is consistent with prior years.
-No significant change is expected for 2021. - Impact fees have increased approximately \$160,000.
-This change is a result of building permits paid to Tooele County.
-Fewer payments were received from the County in 2019.
+No significant change is expected for 2021. - Impact fees remained consistent with prior years.
+No significant change is expected for 2021.

 These indicators were taken into account when adopting the budgets for 2021.